 The antibody is stable for at least 1 year from the date of receipt when stored at -20°C to -70°C. Reconstituted antibody can also be aliquotted and stored at 4°C for 1 month or at -20°C to -70°C in a manual defrost freezer for many months without detectable loss activity.
 Please avoid freeze-thaw cycles.

-This antibody specifically binds to human Tg.
-Cross reactivity with mouse and rat Tg was not tested.
+This antibody can specifically bind to human ANP.
+The cross reactivity with mouse and rat ANP was not tested.

 - Potter LR, et al. (2009).
 "Natriuretic peptides: their structures, receptors, physiologic functions and therapeutic applications".
 Handb Exp Pharmacol.
 Handbook of Experimental Pharmacology 191 (191): 34166.